Tanks for the Lesson: Leopards, too, for Canada

-Thanks to a built-in hydraulic crane, the BPz-3 Buffalo is able to exchange a complete Leopard 2 turret in the field.
+Thanks to a built-in hydraulic crane, the BPz-3 Buffalo is able to swap a complete Leopard 2 turret in the field.
 It’s also equipped with a robust winch system, and a combined dozer and stabilizing blade that doubles as an option for light engineering work.
-The Canadian Army has been using Buffalo ARVs in Afghanistan since 2007, using leased vehicles drawn from the German Bundeswehr’s inventory, and given protective upgrades by Rheinmetall.
-This has allowed them to offer the Initial Operational Capability by 2011 (vid.
+The Canadian Army has employed Buffalo ARVs in Afghanistan since 2007, using leased vehicles that were drawn from the German Bundeswehr’s inventory and given protective upgrades by Rheinmetall.
+This has allowed Canada to offer Initial Operational Capability by 2011 (vid.
 July 8/09 entry), without a main contract.

 The Bergpanzer 3 effort will take place alongside Canada’s very delayed effort to modify 42 Leopard main battle tanks sold to Canada by the Dutch (vid.
 Dec 17/10 entry).
 Rheinmetall.

 Feb 10/11: Switzerland’s armasuisse announces that the country is selling 12 surplus Pz 87 (Leopard 2) tank chassis to Canada, for conversion into specialty vehicles:

 “The vehicles supplied to the Canadian Forces will be converted to support vehicles.
 The Pz 87 Leo are not sold in fully equipped condition.
 Among others, the following assemblies are removed: armament, radio-and inter-phone systems.
 The components which are not supplied are used as spare parts by the Swiss Armed Forces.”